-The CEO of KWG Group Holdings Limited (HKG:1813) is Jian Kong.
+Jian Tao Kong is the CEO of KWG Group Holdings Limited (HKG:1813).
 First, this article will compare CEO compensation with compensation at similar sized companies.
 Next, we'll consider growth that the business demonstrates.
-And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
-This method should give us information to assess how appropriately the company pays the CEO.
+And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
+This process should give us an idea about how appropriately the CEO is paid.

-How Does Jian Kong's Compensation Compare With Similar Sized Companies?
+How Does Jian Tao Kong's Compensation Compare With Similar Sized Companies?

-According to our data, KWG Group Holdings Limited has a market capitalization of HK$29b, and pays its CEO total annual compensation worth CN¥4.8m.
-(This number is for the twelve months until December 2017).
+At the time of writing, our data says that KWG Group Holdings Limited has a market cap of HK$30b, and reported total annual CEO compensation of CN¥4.9m for the year to December 2018.
 While we always look at total compensation first, we note that the salary component is less, at CN¥3.5m.
-As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of CN¥13b to CN¥43b.
-The median total CEO compensation was CN¥2.7m.
+When we examined a selection of companies with market caps ranging from CN¥14b to CN¥46b, we found the median CEO total compensation was CN¥3.8m.

 Is KWG Group Holdings Limited Growing?

-On average over the last three years, KWG Group Holdings Limited has grown earnings per share (EPS) by 4.8% each year (using a line of best fit).
-It saw its revenue drop -35% over the last year.
+KWG Group Holdings Limited has seen earnings per share (EPS) move positively by an average of 37% a year, over the last three years (using a line of best fit).
+It achieved revenue growth of 234% over the last year.

 Has KWG Group Holdings Limited Been A Good Investment?

-Boasting a total shareholder return of 136% over three years, KWG Group Holdings Limited has done well by shareholders.
-As a result, some may believe the CEO should be paid more than is normal for companies of similar size.
+Boasting a total shareholder return of 152% over three years, KWG Group Holdings Limited has done well by shareholders.
+This strong performance might mean some shareholders don't mind if the CEO were to be paid more than is normal for a company of its size.

 We examined the amount KWG Group Holdings Limited pays its CEO, and compared it to the amount paid by similar sized companies.
 Our data suggests that it pays above the median CEO pay within that group.